SamZebrado/ThreeDdataEditor/readme.md

 # Matlab Version
 I often use 2014b, but its losing control of font size in the GUI is really annoying.
 So, for this tool, I will use matlab 2020b, although with my best effort to avoid some strange grammar of this higher version.
 **However,** it seems that neuroelf could not work properly under matlab 2020b, so combining this tool with the neuroelf may fail.
+# Updates List
+## sz_3d_image_viewer.m
+1. add a cross hair to each subplot, marking the current position;
+2. add mouse-related interactivity;
+3. restructure the properties of the handle;

 # Open Source Declaration